Phoenix Surgical Error & Anesthesia Malpractice Attorney

 Undergoing surgery is inherently frightening.
 But when a surgeon, anesthesiologist, nurse, or other medical professional acts negligently and causes harm, the experience is even more traumatic.

 As a personal injury firm for more than 50 years we are experienced in litigating difficult and complex cases, including those involving surgical error and anesthesia malpractice.
-If you suspect that your surgery or that of a loved one involved either surgical error or anesthesia malpractice, we would invite you to call us for a free initial consultation so that we may learn about your case.
+If you suspect that your surgery or that of a loved one involved either surgical error or anesthesia malpractice, we would invite you to call our Phoenix surgical error attorneys for a free initial consultation so that we may learn about your case.

 Because surgery involves invasion of a person’s body with knives, needles, lasers, and other surgical tools, surgery involves risk of damage to structures in the body, from bones to internal organs, as well as risk that the body will react poorly to the surgery.
 However, consenting to surgery is not the equivalent to consenting to a substandard level of care by a surgeon, anesthesiologist, nurse, or other healthcare provider.
 When medical providers fail to meet or exceed the standard of care expected, they may be found liable for malpractice.

 Surgical malpractice can include:

 - Operating on the wrong limb